NCIP/prot-express/readme.txt

 mvn tomcat:redeploy   -- redploys the application to tomcat (does not seem to be as reliable as tomcat:undeploy tomcat:deploy) mvn verify -- checks that all required metrics are met

-In addition to these commands, you can use -P<comman seperated list of profils> to specify which profiles to use.
+In addition to these commands, you can use -P<comma-separated list of profile names(ids)> to specify which profiles to use.

 For example, this command would use the local and noLdap profiles to do a clean build and deploy and generate the project site